Looking Back While Moving Forward

 Super Mario Odyssey references a ton of Mario’s past while still managing to feel remarkably fresh.

-Nintendo’s designers smartly chose Super Mario 64‘s open-ended gameplay style, absent from the series since 2010’s Super Mario Galaxy 2.
-Today’s technology allowed them to execute on this vision at a much grander scale.
+Nintendo’s designers smartly chose Super Mario 64’s open-ended gameplay style, absent from the series since 2010’s Super Mario Galaxy 2.
+Today’s technology allowed them to execute this vision on a much grander scale.

 Cappy, the sentient hat-creature that helps Mario possess enemies and objects, is an amalgam of Mario 64’s various caps, Sunshine’s F.L.U.D.D., Galaxy’s Luma, and NES-era power-ups like the Tanooki, Hammer and Frog Suits.
 Consolidating all of these abilities into a single character that can possess other characters lessens the player’s cognitive load while encouraging exploration.